-Whether you are a elite runner or new to running, in our running assessment we will evaluate your gait and running form on a treadmill.
-The goal of a running assessment is to evaluate your running technique and identify muscular imbalances and area's of your running form that you can correct in order to improve your running performance or prevent injury.
+Whether you are an elite runner or new to running, in our running assessment we will evaluate your gait and running form on a treadmill.
+The goal of a running assessment is to evaluate your running technique and identify muscular imbalances and areas of your running form that you can correct in order to improve your running performance or prevent injury.

 How does the program work?

 The individualized running program starts with an assessment performed by a physiotherapist.
 Your physiotherapist will then identify areas of improvement and create an individualized exercise program custom to your needs and goals.
 We have treatment options depending on your insurance coverage and budget.
 Follow up exercise session’s can either be booked with a physiotherapist or kinesiologist.

 NEW RUNNERS: If you beginning to run for the first time, learning proper running form is important to prevent injury from running.
 Additionally, understanding and addressing your muscular weakness and running form can prevent future injury.

 INCREASING RUNNING DISTANCE: If you are training for a longer running event such as a half marathon or full marathon, ensuring that you have proper form before increase your total running distance each week will help you prevent injury from the high impact of running as well as improve your performance.